 Accountability and responsibility: Network holds itself accountable to its clients, volunteers, donors, and the Charity Commission.
 Further, Network believes itself to be accountable to God in all its actions.
 We have a responsibility to use its resources wisely, to run the organisation efficiently, and to act ethically.
 We do our very best to meet our charitable objectives and enhance God’s kingdom.

-Network’s approach to counselling reflects our ethos, in that it is relational and rests on the assumption that people have the potential to change when they are offered an environment characterised by empathy, acceptance and genuineness.
+Network’s approach to counselling reflects our ethos: We work in a relational way and believe that everyone has the potential to change.
+Our approach is characterised by empathy, acceptance and authenticity.
 The majority of our counsellors base their practice on this Person-Centred approach, working together with clients to consider their concerns and clarify what they are hoping to gain from counselling.
-Our counsellors will facilitate the client in exploring these concerns, enabling the client to gain greater understanding and awareness and may offer fresh perspectives as they move towards the goals they have set.
-We also have counsellors trained in Psychodynamic and Cognitive Behaviour Therapy approaches who can offer a more structured way of working for those clients who would benefit from this.
+Our counsellors will facilitate the client in exploring these concerns, enabling them to gain greater understanding and awareness.
+The counsellor may offer fresh perspectives as they move towards the goals they have set.
 All our counsellors are comfortable working with the spiritual dimension of life if the client wishes to explore this area.